 To drive successful digital transformation programs at middle-market companies, these executives should share P&L and value creation responsibilities, be involved over a period of 18 to 36 months depending on the program scope, and have:

-Augeo Partners is a group of senior leaders with a passion and a significant track record in driving organic growth and operational productivity through strategy, change management, and digital technologies, dedicated to partnering with middle-market PE firms and portfolio companies to accelerate organic growth and value creation.
+Augeo Partners is a group of senior leaders with a passion and significant track record in driving organic growth and operational productivity through strategy, change management, and digital technologies, dedicated to partnering with middle-market PE firms and portfolio companies to accelerate organic growth and value creation.
 The time to start is now, and Augeo Partners can help.

 Following is a sample list of detailed questions to help develop a granular understanding of existing digital capability gaps in six key areas.
 A negative answer to any question reveals an opportunity to improve business performance and create a competitive advantage.